Kumasi Ashanti, Ghana Travel Guide

 Ghana's only natural lake (meteorite impact crater lake), about 30 km to the southeast of Kumasi.
 Sacred status for Ashanti people, stunning views.

-East of Kumasi, renowned for diverse butterfly species and guided forest trails.
+East of Kumasi, renowned for diverse butterfly types of animals and guided paths through the woods.
 Ideal for nature lovers.

 West of Kumasi, an important bird-watching site centered around a reservoir.